qmacro/managed-associations-in-cap/flow.md

 So we can now relate books and authors by defining pairs of IDs in a new file `db/data/Books_Authors.csv`.
 The name follows the usual convention, even though it looks a little different to the names of the other CSV files here; it is the namespace and entity name, but as there's no namespace that contextualises the entity here, there's no `<namespace>-` prefix part in the filename.

+> Remember that the entity is defined (`entity Books_Authors { ... }`) in the `srv/extend.cds` file where there's no `namespace` declaration.

-Let's start by restoring the relationships we had before, where Charlotte Brontë wrote Wuthering Heights, Emily Brontë wrote Jane Eyre, Richard Carpenter wrote Catweazle, and Edgar Allen Poe, wrote Eleonora and also The Raven (a poem, as it happens).
+Let's start by restoring the relationships we had before, where:

+* Charlotte Brontë wrote Wuthering Heights
+* Emily Brontë wrote Jane Eyre
+* Richard Carpenter wrote Catweazle
+* Edgar Allen Poe wrote Eleonora and also wrote The Raven (a poem, as it happens)

-In `db/data/Books_Authors.csv`, add the following:
+👉 Create the new file `db/data/Books_Authors.csv` and add the following to it:

 ```csv
 book_ID,author_ID